curationexperts/laevigata/README.md

   1. `rails g browse_everything:config`
   2. copy the `client_id` and `client_secret` from box into your newly created `config/browse_everything_providers.yml` file and uncomment the `box` section
   3. The generator will try to add the BrowseEverything mount to your `config/routes.rb` file.
   This already exists in Laevigata, so remove the line it added.
+1. Save everything and restart your rails server and you should be good to go!